IEA-Task-43/digital_wra_data_standard/README.md

 [digital calibration certificate](./digital_calibration_certificate) is introduced as a complementary standard.
 This standard currently supports anemometer calibration certificates according to IEC 61400-12-1:2017.

+The Digital Calibration Certificate has its own independent versioning which differs from the overall repository release version.
+Please see the release notes for details on which schema version is included in each release.

 <br>

 # Floating Lidar File Format